GivMeInJ/eBPF-based-kernel-AI-security-system/README.md

-eBPF-AI Guardian monitors Linux kernel events (execve, openat, connect) via eBPF kprobes and detects anomalous behavior using a two-stage AI pipeline:
+We monitors Linux kernel events (execve, openat, connect) via eBPF kprobes and detects anomalous behavior using a two-stage AI pipeline:
 IsolationForest for fast pre-filtering and an LSTM model trained on the ADFA-LD syscall dataset for deep sequence analysis.
 Risk scores are computed as a weighted